digitag1971/MAAS/README.md

 *The image is just for reference.
 The kits' design and their possible assembly have to be developed.*

 ## Two Design Stages and a "Not One Solution" philosophy
-The M.A.A.S. project is designed to facilitate the creation of a multitude of solutions rather than providing a single, pre-defined architectural design.
+The MAAS project is designed to facilitate the creation of a multitude of solutions rather than providing a single, pre-defined architectural design.
 It distinctly operates on two interdependent design stages, clearly separating the creation of foundational components from their final arrangement and personalization.

 **Stage 1: The Design of the "Kits of Parts"**